shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 Ant heavily depends on documentation.
 You have to create documents to state the original intend, describe securely executable targets, describe the applications expected dependencies.
 Either in the form of recipes and tables in README files or inline through comments.
 And now you have to sync your knowledge from the external documentation with the implementation.
-So if it really well documented you will start with something like this:
+So if it should really be well documented you will start with something like this:

 ```
 1. check-composer-binary